What are Emails?

-- If an email is sent to a record with a blank email address field or the email address does not exist, the email will be redirected back to the app's email address.
+- If an email is sent to a record with a blank email address field or the email address does not exist, the email will be redirected back to the form's "From" email address.
 The workflow is set up this way so that the owner of the app is alerted that an intended recipient has not received this email.

 The email redirected to the app's email address will contain the header text of: "Returned to sender, no valid email recipient found.
 Please have your app administrator review the settings on this form".

 - If you are having issues with deliverability of emails or are finding that emails sent through your Knack app are ending up in customer's spam folders, you may need to get your domain on our email whitelist; please contact us at firstname.lastname@example.org for instructions on how to get this set up.